Sales Automation is a bit of an oxymoron. When you really boil it down, there’s a critical human element to sales that defies automation.

 That night (you’re not sending all your emails during business hours are you?), the next batch of of your drip campaign automatically goes out.
 Because you did your homework, it mentions a recent milestone reached by each target company and suggests maybe that’s the reason the prospects still in your campaign haven’t had a chance to respond.
 The prospect you just ran into and scheduled a demo with gets one.
 She responds immediately: “I thought we already booked this?
 What gives?”

-The Upside of Automation in Sales
+The Upside of Sales Automation

-But let's be honest: automation is amazing.
+But let’s be honest: sales automation is powerful.
 Thanks to the work of thoughtful product designers and engineers, sales reps have access to affordable tools that make the work of promoting and selling our own products easier, more efficient and more profitable.
-If you're at all new to sales, you have no idea how far the technology has come.
+If you’re at all new to sales, you have no idea how far the technology has come.
 Leads used to be typed or handwritten on index cards.
 That was the standard.
 And though it remains the basis of modern CRM solutions, it was a labor-intensive and tedious process.
-(For a deeper dive into the history of sales tactics, check out this excellent post on Aaron Ross's Predictable Revenue blog.)
+(For a deeper dive into the history of sales tactics, check out this excellent post on Aaron Ross’s Predictable Revenue blog.)

 Some might say, mistakes like the one described above are a small price to pay for the convenience and increased productivity that these automated selling tools allow.
 But that’s a short-sighted, deal-jeopardizing view.